lupyuen/st7789-nuttx/README.md

 _What happens if we switch to LVGL 8.2.0?_

-NuttX Build fails when downloading the LVGL Source Code...
+NuttX Build fails when downloading the LVGL Demo Code...

 ```text
 make[3]: Entering directory '/home/user/nuttx/apps/examples/lvgldemo'